 The last thing you want is for them to go in the landfill anyways!

-New Circles, Jessie’s Centre, and Dress for Success are all amazing local charities in Toronto that accept clothing donations.
+There are also plenty of amazing local charities in Toronto that accept clothing donations, including:

 4. Visit a secondhand clothing store

 Shopping pre-worn aka secondhand clothing helps to keep clothes out of the landfill.

 Also, prices are generally pretty decent if you buy them secondhand, so you can get “new” pieces at lower prices.

 House of Vintage is currently my fave vintage store in Toronto – I got a pair of vintage Levi’s for half the price of what you’d find in their actual store!

 I also love shopping at Common Sort and Mama Loves You.